-CLOACA blames Islamist attacks on a U.S. failure to eliminate the "root causes" of Islamism-"poverty, lack of education, and foreign occupation."
-Islamism is thus a reaction to four aspects of U.S. foreign policy: (1) promoting socioeconomic
+CLOACA blames Islamist attacks on a U.S. failure to eliminate the "root causes" of Islamism-"poverty, lack of education, and foreign occupation."329 Islamism is thus a reaction to four aspects of U.S. foreign policy: (1) promoting socioeconomic

 329 COHN, supra note 235, at 16.
 One CLOACA scholar suggests "we need to understand the reasons behind the terrifying hatred . . . and . . . not foment more[.]"
 Roberto J. Gonzalez, Lynne Cheney-Joe Lieberman Group Puts Out a Blacklist, S.J.
 MERC.-NEWS (Dec.
-13, 2001), available at http://globalresearch.ca/articles/GON112A.html.
-For another, "[t]he only . . . way to make Americans . . . safer is to

-"injustices" in the Islamic world via the distributional effects of U.S. capitalism, 330 (2) sanctioning rogue Muslim regimes, 331 (3) dispatching infidel troops into "Muslim lands," and (4) allying with Israel.
-332 Those who claim "we participated in [Islamism's] creation" insist the United States must cease "choosing militarism and global inequality over peace and global justice."
-333 As, by this perverse view, the United States is the aggressor, any U.S. military response is counterproductive, unjust, generative of more Islamists, and illegal.
-334 CLOACA would thus have the U.S. terminate alliances, withdraw forces, and redistribute resources to disincent future attacks.
+13, 2001), available at http://globalresearch.ca/articles/ GON112A.html.
+For another, "[t]he only . . . way to make Americans . . . safer is to reduce the supply of terrorists."
+Brian J. Tamanaha, Are We Safer From Terrorism?
+(No, But We Can Be), 28 YALE L. & POL'Y REV. 419, 431 (2010). "injustices" in the Islamic world via the distributional effects of U.S. capitalism, 330 (2) sanctioning rogue Muslim regimes, 331 (3) dispatching infidel troops into "Muslim lands," and (4) allying with Israel.332 Those who claim "we participated in [Islamism's] creation" insist the United States must cease "choosing militarism and global inequality over peace and global justice."333 As, by this perverse view, the United States is the aggressor, any U.S. military response is counterproductive, unjust, generative of more Islamists, and illegal.334 CLOACA would thus have the U.S. terminate alliances, withdraw forces, and redistribute resources to disincent future attacks.